Fake Schwarzschild and Kerr black holes

 \subsection{Matter fields and energy conditions}

 The standard energy conditions consist of the {\it null} energy condition (NEC), {\it weak} energy condition (WEC), {\it dominant} energy condition (DEC), and {\it strong} energy condition (SEC)~\cite{Maeda:2018hqu}.
-While the DEC implies the WEC, both of the WEC and SEC include the NEC as a limiting case.
+While the DEC implies the WEC, both of the WEC and SEC imply the NEC.
 Hence, all the standard energy conditions are violated if the NEC is violated.
 In a static region with $H>0$, equivalent representations of those conditions for a perfect fluid obeying $p=\chi\rho$ are given by

 For $\chi\in[-1/3,0)$, all the standard energy conditions are satisfied (violated) for $\rho\ge(<)0$.